CVUUS Climate Engagement Project “Ask me…” Social Hour

 CVUUS Carbon Footprint

 CVUUS is measuring & tracking this.
-Facilities Team with support from Climate Engagement Team is planning alternatives to our propane heating and gathering estimates for heat pumps.
+Our Facilities Team with support from the Climate Engagement Team planned alternatives to our propane heating and installed heat pumps in our sanctuary this summer.
 Contact Llyn Rice for more.
 CVUUS offsets some of its electric with solar and encourages you to go solar.
 Contact Rich Wolfson for more & help.
 Track our carbon reduction efforts here.

 Thinking of Going Electric?
 “Ask me…” Social Hour

-March 12—Learn from the experiences of trusted others who have tried heat pumps and taken other measures to reduce their household’s carbon footprint.
+March 12, 2023 We learned from the experiences of trusted others who have tried heat pumps and taken other measures to reduce their household’s carbon footprint.
 Jean Terwilliger shared this plan for electrifying your household: Electrification One Pager 2023

-April 23—Come share your experiences and learn more about greener transportation options, including electric cars and bikes and carpooling.
-Bring your EV and offer test rides.
-See neighborhood clusters for carpooling on Fellowship Hall bulletin board.
+April 23, 2023 We shared experiences and learned more about greener transportation options, including electric cars and bikes and carpooling.
+We encouraged people to bring their EVs and offer test rides and review the neighborhood clusters for carpooling on the Fellowship Hall bulletin board.

 VT Interfaith Power & Light